weezy20/crng/README.md

-# CRNG - Quantum Coin Toss
+# qcoin - Quantum Coin Toss

 A quantum-based binary choice maker that performs coin tosses using quantum random number generators.
 The application tries multiple quantum sources and uses a mix of cryptographically secure RNGs seeded with the quantum bytes obtained from a publicly available QRNG.